Sebastian Everett Eriksson

 In high school I dabbled in game development, mainly in Java.
 At the end of high school I got my first job as a software developer for a professor at Karolinska Institutet, which ended when I started my studies at Chalmers University of Technology.

 At university I made websites in Wordpress, Joomla and Drupal for various nonprofit organisations, including Chalmers Students for Sustainability, Intize, and Cykelköket Göteborg.
-This is where I picked up web development.
+I also made an experimental tool for generating teaching materials which was used briefly at a high school.

 After university I made a digital online multiplayer version of the card game Klimatkoll for use in education.
-It was used in a couple of lessons.
-When I got a job contract this was discontinued.
+It continued to be used in classroom settings, but updates were discontinued when I got a job contract.

 While making digital Klimatkoll I was also hired to hold a programming course at Digidem Lab for a group of climate activists, and started volunteering with the IT systems of K103 Gothenburg Student Radio.